Checkmk

 5. The outlook

-This chapter covers topics not directly related to the current Checkmk version 2.2.0, but to one of its subsequent versions.
+This chapter covers topics not directly related to the current Checkmk version 2.4.0, rather to future versions in development.

 On this page